sgarciac/atproto-links/constellation/readme.md

 - [x] backups!
   - [x] manual backup on startup
   - [x] background task to create backups on an interval
+- [ ] add a low-ulimit check on startup?

 cache
 - [ ] set api response headers